theodorebugnet/Expanded-XCLAIM/docs/XclaimCommit.md

 ### `transfer(address recipient, uint256 amount)` (public)
+Transfers the specified amount of tokens from the caller's account to the recipient.
+This is only possible if the user has revealed their hashlock for this round (invalidating their recovery).

+**Called by:*** the user sending

+#### Arguments:
+* recipient: The recipient of the transfer
+* amount: The value of the transfer

 ### `issueTokens(bytes btcLockingTx, bytes witnessScript, uint64 outputIndex, uint32 blockHeight, uint256 txIndex, bytes blockHeader, bytes merkleProof)` (public)